 In addition to keywords, SEO also involves image optimization, sitemaps, backlinks, meta tags, crawl errors, and more.
-Most marketers today create highly optimized landing pages, and there’s no reason not to use them in marketing for healthcare.
+Have your marketing team create a highly optimized landing page for your practice.
+There is absolutely no reason not to use an optimized landing page in marketing for healthcare.

 Too many healthcare providers refuse to include social media in medical practice marketing because they don’t consider it to be a good fit for them.
 In reality, social media marketing should be an integral part of every healthcare marketing strategy.

 Platforms like Facebook, Twitter, and YouTube make it easy to engage a large number of users with organic content as well as paid advertising.

 9. Don’t Neglect Content Marketing